doomnonius/keyforging/README.md

 <h2>Testing / Rules: </h2>
 <ol>
+<li>Make choose house use houseSymbols instead</li>
+<li>Update the lambda for "Are you sure you want to end your turn" to highlight all usable things.</li>
+<li>Armor recalc for Bulwark and Shoulder armor in calcPower</li>
+<li>Only display valid options for items, instead of all</li>
+<li>Log if an attempt to play a card failed</li>
+<li>I really need to throw in a whole bunch of logging all over the place.</li>
+<li>Make a tiny purged image.</li>
+<li>Write all the functions for all the cards.</li>
+<li>game.pending should be able to handle things going into archives from play (because of card.reset()) - used in combo with return_card</li>
+<li>Gonna need some sort of calcPower function or some one offs that get called in cardChanged - <s>related: Correct power + extraPow to just power, and make sure we're regularly recalcing power</s></li>
+<li>Rework calls to playCard for cheat/played_from change</li>
+<li>Mimicry on Library Access? - should purge Mimicry</li>
+<li>Veylan Analyst should give amber for using an opponent's artifact - need to create an option in use artifact to use an opponent's artifact, or alternatively temporarily copy it into active board then delete it - this second option won't work because it will end up getting drawn, unless we create something a bool that prevents cards from being drawn.</li>
+<li>Scale the selected surf</li>
+<li>Small versions of cards with turn effects drawn in the center area, hoverable.</li>
+<li>End turn button off to the right of the neutral area.</li>
+<li>Scale cards in hand too.</li>
+<li>Handle if chooseHouse or chooseCards get called with no valid options.</li>
+<li>Update how using an opponent's artifact works, then update Nexus, Poltergeist, and Remote Access to also work with Omni abilities.</li>
 <li>Bug related to hover_rect.</li>
 <li>While resolving the effect of an action card, have it displaying in the top left corner, but also allow it to be minimized and maximized.</li>
 <li>Implement card.heal instead of subtracting damage.</li>